 Consider signing up for a dashboard-in-a-day type workshop where you spend the whole day with a consultant who teaches the basics of Power BI.

-Let’s face it, there will be a bit of getting used to Power BI after migration from Tableau.
+Let’s face it, there will be a bit of getting used to the new interface after your Tableau to Power BI migration.
 This is a period when users have a lot of questions and they need a certain level of support, otherwise, they may feel frustrated with the new systems.

 At Vidi Corp we offer ongoing support to address any challenges or questions that may arise as your staff starts working with Power BI.
 Our team of professionals is just an email away, ensuring a smooth transition and continued support as your team becomes proficient in using Power BI.